-The live-stream continues this Sunday at 11:15 am.
+The live stream this Sunday is at 11:15 am.
 Masked, in-person worship is at 7:30 am, 9 am, 11:15 am, and 5 pm.
-The Rev. Dr. D. Dixon Kinser will be preaching today.
+The Rev. Sara Ardrey-Graves is preaching.

 Old Testament Reading

 and raise shouts for the chief of the nations;

 proclaim, give praise, and say,

 “Save, O Lord, your people,

 the remnant of Israel.”

 See, I am going to bring them from the land of the north,